 In the 1950s thalidomide was prescribed to pregnant mothers to alleviate morning sickness.
 Unfortunately helping with the symptoms of morning sickness wasn’t the only effect that this drug had on humans.

 Something no one had predicted happened – Thousands of these pregnant woman taking thalidomide gave birth to malformed babies.
 Many of these babies were born with malformed limbs that were either not developed properly or were presented as stumps.

 “Thalidomide has not only affected the survivors, it has affected the survivor’s siblings, their parents and their children.
 So you don’t just have a thalidomide baby – you have a thalidomide family.”

-How does the thalidomide disaster relate to vivisection?
+How does the thalidomide disaster relate to animal experimentation?

 After thousands of malformed babies were born researchers started conducting tests on pregnant animals to see if they would cause any similar malformations.

 We think the future of human health is worth more than animal testing.
 Human based research is where all of our resources and efforts should be focused so we can better protect ourselves from disasters like this one.
-If you’re pro-human health then you are also anti-vivisection.
+If you’re pro-human health then you are also anti-animal experimentation.